-On th he basis of this Initial Study: I find that the proposed project COULD a NEGATIVE DECLARATION will be p NOT have a significant effect on the environment, and repared. there will not be a significant effect in ct could have a significant effect on the environment, this case because revisions in the project have been pponent.
-A MITIGATED NEGATIVE DECLARATION I find that the proposed project MAY ENVIRONMENTAL IMPACT REPORT have a significant effect on the environment, and ar is required. significant unless mitigated" impact or adequately analyzed in an earlier docum been addressed by mitigation measures nave a "potentially significant impact" or "potentially in the environment, but at least one effect 1) has been nent pursuant to applicable legal standards, and 2) has based on the earlier analysis as described on attached TT REPORT is required, but it must analyze only the because all potentially significant effects NEGATIVE DECLARATION pursuant mitigated pursuant to that earlier EIR of ect could have a significant effect on the environment, (a) have been analyzed adequately in an earlier EIR or to applicable standards, and (b) have been avoided or NEGATIVE DECLARATION, including revisions or upon the proposed project, no further environmental DATE: 5/2/18 Lisa Gibson Environmental Review Officer for John Rahaim Director of Planning
+On the basis of this Initial Study:

+- ☐ I find that the proposed project COULD NOT have a significant effect on the environment, and a NEGATIVE DECLARATION will be prepared. - ☑ I find that although the proposed project could have a significant effect on the environment, there will not be a significant effect in this case because revisions in the project have been made by or agreed to by the project proponent.
+A MITIGATED NEGATIVE DECLARATION will be prepared.

+- □ I find that the proposed project MAY have a significant effect on the environment, and an ENVIRONMENTAL IMPACT REPORT is required. - □ I find that the proposed project MAY have a "potentially significant impact" or "potentially significant unless mitigated" impact on the environment, but at least one effect 1) has been adequately analyzed in an earlier document pursuant to applicable legal standards, and 2) has been addressed by mitigation measures based on the earlier analysis as described on attached sheets.
+An ENVIRONMENTAL IMPACT REPORT is required, but it must analyze only the effects that remain to be addressed. - □ I find that although the proposed project could have a significant effect on the environment, because all potentially significant effects (a) have been analyzed adequately in an earlier EIR or NEGATIVE DECLARATION pursuant to applicable standards, and (b) have been avoided or mitigated pursuant to that earlier EIR or NEGATIVE DECLARATION, including revisions or mitigation measures that are imposed upon the proposed project, no further environmental documentation is required.

+Lisa Gibson Environmental Review Officer for John Rahaim Director of Planning